-Then the stranger saw a young man laying brick who was working feverishly unlike the other workers.
+Then the stranger saw a young man laying brick who worked feverishly unlike the other workers.
 Intrigued, the stranger questioned this young man next.

-Needless to say, the previous story about the building of the cathedral reveals that it's not what you have to do, it's not what you want to do or what you think you should do, but it's about how you do all things in life.
+Needless-to-say, the previous story about the building of the cathedral reveals that it is not what you have to do, it is not what you want to do or what you think you should do, but it is about "how" you do all things in life.

 Integrity plays a critical part in quality decisions, thoughts and actions.
-It'll be obvious in how you act and react to expected and unexpected circumstances.
+It will be obvious in how you act and react to expected and unexpected circumstances.

-Everybody enjoys one or several types of music, regardless of their sex, culture, age or beliefs.
-Music is truly one of the few universal avenues to express yourself to where others will consider your art despite who you might be in their eyes.
+23) Everybody enjoys one or several types of music, regardless of their sex, culture, age or beliefs.
+Music is truly one of the few universal avenues for musicians to express themselves where others will consider their art despite their social standing in society.

-Most people only enjoy listening to music, but few enjoy listening and creating music.
-Some musicians are good, some are better and then there are those who are exceptionally good--considered to have the "gift" of music.
-But even they have to practice.
+Most people enjoy listening to music, but few enjoy both listening to and creating music.
+Some musicians are good; some musicians are great and there are those who are exceptionally gifted at creating music or playing an instrument.
+Even the gifted musicians must practice regularly.

-Just as the great musician must practice everyday to maintain his high level of artistic talent, so too must we practice implementing integrity into our every-day lives.
+Just as the great musician must practice everyday to maintain their high-level of artistic talent, so too must we practice implementing integrity into our every-day lives.

-Studies show that if you do something twenty-one times in a row (but not like a robot in immediate succession), that "function" should be ingrained enough to where it becomes second nature after a while.
+Studies show that if you do something twenty-one times in a row (but not like a robot in immediate succession), that "function" should be ingrained enough into your life it becomes second nature.

-A simple note on the bathroom mirror, or one just above the door knob of your bedroom or some other place where you're sure to see it every morning--for 21 days or more--should do the trick.
+A simple note on the bathroom mirror, one just above the door knob of your bedroom or some place where you are sure to see it every morning—for 21 days or more—should do the trick.
 Give it a shot.

-It's as simple as a decision--one of many that will be based on wisdom, good judgment, discernment and knowledge.
+It is as simple as a decision—one of many that will be based on wisdom, good judgment, discernment and knowledge.

-Choose to incorporate integrity in your life today.
+Choose to incorporate integrity into your life today.